THE BREAD OF LIFE

-The crowd was disappointed that Jesus was gone, so they went looking for him.
+The crowd was disappointed that Jesus was gone, and they went looking for him.
 The next day, they found him again, but when they started talking with him, Jesus seemed to be on an entirely different wavelength.
 They got into quite a discussion.

 “Do not work for food that spoils, but for food that endures to eternal life, which the Son of Man will give you.
 On him God the Father has placed his seal of approval.”

 Then they asked him, “What must we do to do the works God requires?”

 Jesus answered, “The work of God is this: to believe in the one he has sent.”

 Well, they said, if Jesus wanted them to believe in him, he’d have to do something to earn it.
 Back when Moses led the people out of Egypt, he’d given them manna, miracle food, bread from heaven.
 The manna had fed an entire nation every morning for forty years in the desert.
 Could Jesus top that?
 So far, he’d provided only one meal for a few thousand people.
 He’d have to do better than that!

 Jesus said to them, “I tell you the truth, it is not Moses who has given you the bread from heaven, but it is my Father who gives you the true bread from heaven.
 For the bread of God is he who comes down from heaven and gives life to the world.”

 “Sir,” they said, “from now on give us this bread.”

 Then Jesus declared, “I am the bread of life.
 He who comes to me will never go hungry, and he who believes in me will never be thirsty.”
 (John 6:26-35)